Cheezmeister/www.luchenlabs.com/projects/raytracer/index.markdown

 ![Bullseye?]($root/content/raytracer/m4-carpet.bmp)
 ![There's got to be a flying saucer somewhere ...]($root/content/raytracer/m4-supergoofy.bmp)

 Ugh.
 Brick wall after brick wall is no fun.
 First was the fuzzy static in the image that baffled us completely until it was explained to be a telltale sign of intersecting the same point twice due to floating point imprecision.
-Then came some really psychedelic reflections that would have been great if they weren\'t, y\'know, wrong.
-Evidently the reflection formula is somehow different depending on whether it\'s being used for specular lighting or ray recursion.
-I\'m guessing there\'s a negative sign missing somewhere in the mix, but for now I\'m finished.
+Then came some really psychedelic reflections that would have been great if they weren't, y'know, wrong.
+Evidently the reflection formula is somehow different depending on whether it's being used for specular lighting or ray recursion.
+I'm guessing there's a negative sign missing somewhere in the mix, but for now I'm finished.

-Here\'s all I get for my pain and suffering:
+Here's all I get for my pain and suffering:

 ![Look deep into my crystal ball.]($root/content/raytracer/m5.bmp)
 ![Look deep into my crystal ball.]($root/content/raytracer/m5.bmp)

 Implementing refraction was a bit more straightforward.
 No brick walls to speak of, at least.
 My partner Brian did most of the heavy lifting for this one, while I offered guidance.
 Our sphere intersection routine needed to be tweaked, and it took a couple of attempts to nail the refracted ray formula.
-I did some more parameter tweaking to get our image to jive with Whitted's image, and I\'ve arrived at the conclusion that it\'s not going to happen without \'cheating.\' Why?
+I did some more parameter tweaking to get our image to jive with Whitted's image, and I've arrived at the conclusion that it's not going to happen without 'cheating.'
+Why?
 Because he cheated in the first place!
-For example, the shadow in the original is smaller than the sphere casting it, and the other sphere isn\'t casting any shadow at all.
-So instead I\'ll take the higher moral ground of a true-blue ray-traced image.
+For example, the shadow in the original is smaller than the sphere casting it, and the other sphere isn't casting any shadow at all.
+So instead I'll take the higher moral ground of a true-blue ray-traced image.
 Yep.
 Totally.

-As always, here\'s the result:
+As always, here's the result:

 ![Look deep into my crystal balls.]($root/content/raytracer/m6.png)
 ![Look deep into my crystal balls.]($root/content/raytracer/m6.png)

 Tone reproduction was confusing, but no more complicated than translating the algorithms word for word into C++.
 Unfortunately, upon placing the images up, I realized that several graphical improvements, i.e. shadows, were lost in the bowels of shoddy source control, and hope to fix that within the next six hours.
-D\'oh!
+D'oh!

 Here are our results for Ward reproduction: